openpnp/openpnp/Motion-Controller-Firmwares.md

 ## Controllers and Firmwares for Advanced Motion Control

 This page list Controllers and Firmwares that are known to be compatible with Advanced Motion Control features.
-Other controller may also support the needed features.
+Other controllers may also support the needed features, if you think your controller can do it, please [contact us in the user group](https://groups.google.com/forum/#!forum/openpnp).

 Beyond basic motion control capabilities, the following are key features:

 1. The controller provides a [`M115`](https://www.reprap.org/wiki/G-code#M115:_Get_Firmware_Version_and_Capabilities) firmware report command.
 This is used to automatically detect the type of the firmware in OpenPnP.
 Some automated setup can then be provided by the [[Issues and Solutions]] system.